tanupoo/lorawan-ssas/README.md

 If you use whole database, you have to install everything.
 That's why it depends.

-- MongoDB 2.6
+- MongoDB 4.x

-If you use MongoDB, you should install pymongo, at least 2.4.9 or later.
+If you use MongoDB, you need to install motor.
-And, you have to install requests module for using the REST API of MongoDB.

 - PostgreSQL

 psycopg2-binary, you should install this version instead of psycopg2.

-- SQLite

-In the Linux distributions, sqlite3 may not be installed initially and your python may not sadly support sqlite3.
-In this case, you have to install sqlite3-dev by your self **before** you install python.
-Otherwise, it is failed to import sqlite3.

 ## Limitations

-- Supports the JSON type message sent by Actility NS (Network Server).
+- For uplink message, supporting HTTPS POST message with JSON format.
+  See a sample of the message below.
-- Providing data to show, you have to integrate other tools like superset.
+- No support to show data.
+You need other tools like superset or grafana.

-## Application Message Handler
+## Application Message Handlers

 The following message handlers are embedded.